seunglee98/fedmatch/README.md

 devtools::install_github("seunglee98/fedmatch")
 ```

-Or, you can download the zip file from github, either by cloning it or
+Or, you can download the folder from github, either by cloning it or
 downloading it manually and unzipping it, then running:

 ``` r